 To apply for need based financial aid, applicants must complete either the CSS/Financial Aid PROFILE form or the 2016 – 17 International Student Financial Aid Application.

+International students are not eligible to fill out the FAFSA (or receive Federal Title IV funds), but will be eligible for institutional funding from St. Olaf.
 While most financial assistance for international students is based on financial need, applicants are welcome to apply for non-need based merit scholarships.
 You can find information about how to apply here.

 For student visa purposes, all applicants are required to complete the 2016 – 17 International Student Certification of Finances form to prove adequate financial support for the first and subsequent years of studies.